- Professor Jonathan Spencer FBA, FRSE, FAcSS

 His book on the anthropology of 'the political' in South Asia, Anthropology, Politics, and the State appeared in 2007.
 Checkpoint, Temple, Church and Mosque, written with colleagues from SOAS, Zurich and Peradeniya, on the work of religious organizations in war and peace in Sri Lanka, was published in late 2014.

 He is a series editor for Cambridge New Directions in Anthropology, and has been a member of the ESRC Training and Development Board, the 2008 RAE sub-panel for Anthropology and the 2014 REF sub-panel for Anthropology and Development Studies.
 He is a Fellow of the British Academy, the Royal Society of Edinburgh, and the Academy of Social Sciences.

 2018 "Pillayar and the politicians: secularisation and toleration at the end of Sri Lanka's civil war.'
 In Humeira Iqtidar and Tanika Sarkar eds.
-Tolerance, Secularisation and Democratic Politics in South Asia, Cambridge University Press, (forthcoming).
+Tolerance, Secularisation and Democratic Politics in South Asia, Cambridge University Press, 199-211.

 2018 (with Sidharthan Maunaguru) '"You can do anything with a temple": religion, philanthropy, and politics in South London and Sri Lanka.'
 Modern Asian Studies.
 Special Issue, Charity and Philanthropy in South Asia, (eds) F. Osella and S. Ramaswamy.
 52(1).